 According to cybersecurity firm Kaspersky, from March 2020 to July 2021, it has prevented over a million user attempts to visit such phishing websites.

 Pandemic-related scamming activity peaked in March 2021.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Kaspersky researchers observed a slight decline in June before cybercriminals intensified their efforts.

-During this month, Kaspersky products detected and blocked 14 percent more pandemic-related phishing websites than they did in May.
+This month, Kaspersky products detected and blocked 14 percent more pandemic-related phishing websites than in May.